Geomodels-UB/Risknat_Detection/README.md

-# Point Cloud Monitoring
+# Point Cloud Monitoring & Cluster Classification

 ## Introduction
-Point Cloud Monitoring is a system of softwares with the aim to detect automatically rockfalls from  point clouds.
-The system is divided in two softwares: Cluster creation with Monitoring Point clouds (Point Cloud Monitoring PCM, Visual Studio, Basic) and Cluster Classification with machine learning (Python).
+This system of softwares have the target detect automatically rockfalls from  point clouds.
+The system is divided in two softwares: Cluster creation with Point Cloud Monitoring (PCM, Visual Studio, Basic) and Cluster Classification with Machine Learning (Python).

 ## Name
 Point Cloud Monitoring and Cluster Classification